deltachat/deltachat-pages/en/help.md

   a message, but also appears on the map.

-### Why can I choose to only watch the DeltaChat folder?

-This is an experimental setting for some people who are experimenting with server-side rules.
-Not all providers support this, but with some you can move all mails with a "Chat-Version" header to the DeltaChat folder.
-Normally, this would be done by the Delta Chat app.

-Enabling "Only Fetch from DeltaChat folder" makes sense if you have **both**:

-- enabled a server-side rule to move all messages with Chat-Version header to the DeltaChat folder, and
-- have set the "Show classic emails" setting to "no, chats only".

-In this case, Delta Chat doesn't need to watch the Inbox, and it's enough to only watch the DeltaChat folder.

 ### How can I use a different e-mail address with my profile?

 Note: